laszlocph/gimlet-documentation/src/pages/blog/flux2.md

 Application deployments have controls to perform routine tasks, like checking logs, describing deployments, pods, configmaps.

-With these controls, Capacitor can become your daily driver for your deployments.
+With these controls Capacitor can become your daily driver for your Kubernetes dashboarding needs.

 ![Application logs](../../../public/application-logs.png)